tareqanwar/cv/README.md

 - Bug fixes, copy update, managing domain & hosting, and other technical support.
 - Used Scrum methodology.

+* While working for Funnel Geeks, I have worked with a lot big clients like AgoraFinancial, Ryan Levesque, Vince Del Monte, Christine Kloser, Troy Broussard, and WickedReports etc.

 #### NanoITBD, Bangladesh (Feb 2012 to Aug 2013)

 Web Developer & Trainer